maudsley/maudsley.github.io/qtmixer.md

 ## GLSL Image Recolouring

 I had planned to try to recreate a piece of software for Windows XP called ColorSchemer Studio.
-The now discontinued application allowed artists to create colour pallets and featured a graphical user interface for exploring colour spaces.
+The now discontinued application allowed artists to create colour palettes and featured a graphical user interface for exploring colour spaces.

 This GitHub repository contains a prototype of a feature designed to be used in my rewrite of ColorSchemer Studio.
 It is a machine learning feature to generate GLSL code to recolour an image.